tomas-v/wp-orientation-support/README.md

-# wp8-orientation
+# wp-orientation
-Windows Phone device orientations support added.
-Implementation in Phonegap 4.2 is missing.
+Windows Phone supported device orientations added as the implementation in Phonegap 4.2 is missing.